 Say how you want your money to be spent

 These figures are based on savings from the changes in core council tax.
-They do not include the effect of the Adult Social Care (ASC) precept in 2016-17.
-The ASC precept represents a 2% increase in council tax payable and will be used to fund Adult Social Care services.
+They do not include the effect of the Adult Social Care (ASC) precept introduced in 2016-17 which is used to fund Adult Social Care services.
 The calculations also exclude Police, Fire and Parish precepts.

 You can choose to donate back your savings to: